List of ingredients and their benefits

 fine sea salt

 Rich in minerals: Sea salt, which is available at most health-food stores, contains a higher mineral content than regular table salt, has not been bleached with chemicals and is believed to be more effective in a bath.
 Sea salt is obtained by evaporating seawater that has been purified and filtered multiple times.
 It consists of about 80 percent sodium chloride and 20 percent minerals and trace elements.
 Salt that comes from the Dead Sea is especially rich in potassium, magnesium, iodine, bromine and sulfur.
 These substances remove waste products from the body and can help protect against cellulite and edema in the tissues of the skin.
 Coarse- and fine-grained forms of sea salt are available; both types are effective when added to a therapeutic bath.
-Go to Sea-Salt Bath
+Recipes for Sea-Salt Bath

 Exfoliators for smoothing scrubs: A number of natural substances can serve as exfoliating agents.
 Sea salt, fine or coarse, will help to remove toxins, supply minerals to tissue and stimulate stagnant circulation.
 It also aids in tightening and toning slack skin: A sea-salt scrub battles the dimpled look of cellulite that often appears on the thighs and buttocks by helping to break up fat and water deposits.
 For removal of scaly, tough, dry skin, ground almonds prove both thorough and gentle, and provide more moisture.
 Wheat or oat bran is an excellent, non-abrasive and non-irritating exfoliator for sensitive skin.
-Go to Body Scrubs
+Recipes for Body Scrubs

-seaweed powder
+seaweed powder (kelp)

 sesame oil

 Apply sesame oil to reduce sun damage: The rays of the sun are extremely damaging to your hair, bleaching and drying it until it becomes brittle.
 Indeed, hair damage caused by to much ultraviolet radiation is irreparable.
 However, sesame oil can provide excellent sun protection.
 Message a few tablespoons of the oil into your hair and scalp before going out into the sun for prolonged periods.
 Sesame oil includes natural SPF (sun protection factor) of about 2,5.
 For added protection you can blend the sesame oil with 10 drops of carrot-seed essential oil, which is high in antioxidants.
-Go to Hair Rinse
+Recipes for Hair Rinse

 shea butter

-Siberian ginseng - see Eleuthero Root
+- see Eleuthero Root

 soya-lecithin